Early Career Conference Bursary Scheme

 Applicants must meet the following eligibility criteria:

-- You must include an abstract of your poster/paper with the application, along with official confirmation that you have submitted it to the Conference.
-Applications will not be considered without this
+- an abstract of your poster/paper with the application, along with official confirmation that you have submitted it to the Conference (applications will not be considered without this)

-- You should provide documentary confirmation of acceptance of the paper/poster and evidence of conference registration at the time of application if the paper is already accepted.
+- documentary confirmation of acceptance of the paper/poster and evidence of conference registration at the time of application if the paper is already accepted

-- You should clearly explain the relevance of the conference to your area of research/teaching or practice within the application
+- a clear explanation of the relevance of the conference to your area of research/teaching or practice within the application

-- You must provide full details of how you intend to meet any costs above the level of funding available, in order for us to consider the application
+- full details of how you intend to meet any costs above the level of funding available, in order for us to consider the application

-- Your Head of Department or Line Manager, as appropriate, must indicate their support where indicated in the application form
+In addition, your Head of Department or Line Manager (as appropriate) must indicate their support where indicated in the application form.